Black Opal Gemstone Information

 About Black Opal - History and Introduction

 Black opal is one of the many fascinating varieties of opal available today and it also happens to be one of the most popular varieties.
-In 2008, Australia officially recognized and proclaimed black opal to be the official state gemstone for New South Wales.
-Common opal was already the official gemstone representing all of Australia, because surprisingly, almost all of the world's supply of black opal is mined from New South Wales and an astonishing 97% of all common opal is sourced from Australia.
+In 2008, Australia officially recognized this and proclaimed black opal to be the official state gemstone for New South Wales.
+Common opal was already the official gemstone representing all of Australia, because, amazingly, almost all of the world's supply of black opal is mined from New South Wales and an astonishing 97% of all common opal is sourced from Australia.

 Buying Black Opal and Determining Black Opal Gemstone Value

 Black opal body tones range from a dark gray to black, and the dark background acts as the base for the spectrum of colors it can display.
 Despite its descriptive name, black opal can, in fact, encompass various colors.
 Top quality specimens can reflect the full spectrum of colors through their unique play of color quality.
 Black opal contains subtle traces of iron oxide and carbon elements, which are not found in common opal.
 These combined elements are responsible for creating the unique traits belonging to black opal.
 The dark canvas of black opal results in the distinction and reflection of much brighter colors compared to other varieties of opal.
 Yellow, blue and green are the most common colors seen through play of color, whereas violet, fiery red and orange colors are the most valuable and sought after of opal colors.

 Black opal clarity is typically translucent to opaque and almost all specimens will have eye visible inclusions such as patches or lines of potch (common opal).
 With black opal, it is the presence of crazing that can render a specimen worthless.
 Crazing is due to the drying of opal and it results in surface-reaching cracks or fissures.
 Black opal should have a wax-like luster, but at the same time, it should not appear to be too 'plasticky'.